My Main Page with Links to My Other

 wages are a small proportion of the total costs of most products.
 Inflation

-caused by the greed of the rich harms overall economic growth, destroys human
+caused by the greed harms overall economic growth, destroys human

-capital, wrecks human lives, yet inflation caused by them is not interfered
+capital, wrecks human lives, yet inflation caused by the rich is not interfered

 with.
 Any businessperson who does not raise prices to maximize profit is